rya-sge/access-denied/_posts/2024-05-07-pedersen-hash-function.md

 For example, the widely used SHA-256 consists mostly of boolean operations which is not efficient to evaluate inside of a ZK circuit and adds a lot of multiplication gates for each invocation.

 One of the hash function designed to be used in a zero-knowledge context is the **Pedersen Hash function**.
-This function is more efficient in a ZK circuit since it relies on [elliptic curve cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography).
+This function is more efficient in a ZK circuit since it relies on [elliptic curve cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) with arithmetic on a finite field.
+Therefore, you don't need to "convert" the addition operation contrary to bits, which work on GF(2) or 32 bits integer.

 Its security is based on the **Elliptic Curve Discrete Logarithm Problem** (ECDLP), which makes the function `one-way` since solving the ECDLP  is considered as computationally infeasible.